Local Non-Hermitian Hamiltonian Formalism for Dissipative Fermionic Systems and Loss-Induced Population Increase in Fermi Superfluids

 The loss-induced population increase found in our work is unique for fermionic superfluids.
-In this phenomenon, the presence of another field ${{\nu}}_{\boldsymbol{k}}$, which functions as a source of particles, in addition to ${n}_{\boldsymbol{k}\sigma}$ is essential.
+In this phenomenon, the presence of another field ${{\nu}}_{\boldsymbol{k}}$, which works as a source of particles, in addition to ${n}_{\boldsymbol{k}\sigma}$ is essential.
 This is in a striking difference from bosonic superfluids where the magnitude of the superfluid order parameter and the density field are essentially the same.

 The typical timescale to develop the population increase is $\Gamma^{-1}$.
-As shown in Figs.\,\ref{FIG_pop}(c) and \ref{FIG_pop}(e), the population increase becomes already apparent at $t\gtrsim2\Gamma^{-1}$, which corresponds to $\gtrsim 200\,\mu$s in typical experiments with the Fermi temperature $T_F\equiv E_F/k_{B}=1\,\mu \text{K}$ ($k_{B}$ is the Boltzmann constant) when $\Gamma=0.1\,\omega_F$.
+As shown in Fig.~\ref{FIG_pop}(a), the population increase becomes already apparent at $t\gtrsim2\Gamma^{-1}$, which corresponds to $\gtrsim 200\,\mu$s in typical experiments with the Fermi temperature $T_F\equiv E_F/k_{B}=1\,\mu \text{K}$ ($k_{B}$ is the Boltzmann constant) when $\Gamma=0.1\,\omega_F$.
 This timescale is easily accessible in the current experiments of superfluid atomic Fermi gases \cite{PhysRevLett.88.120405,PhysRevLett.98.030401,PhysRevLett.105.030402,PhysRevLett.108.215301} whose typical lifetime is a few seconds.
-After a long time of flight, the population profile in momentum space is detected clearly.
+After a long time-of-flight, the population profile in momentum space is detected clearly.
 A promising setup to realize the narrow loss region in the momentum space and observe the population increase is quasi one-dimensional ultracold Fermi gases.
 With a highly accurate frequency-locked laser, atoms with a given momentum will be kicked out from the system (see also \cite{PhysRevA.107.023321}).

-{\it Conclusion.---} We have developed the local NHH formalism for dissipative fermionic systems which describes the correct dynamics consistent with the underlying Lindblad master equation.
-This is in a striking difference from the conventional approach to obtain the NHH by neglecting the jump term of the master equation, which is found to be invalid even for $t\ll\Gamma^{-1}$ unlike the common belief when the system evolves into a mixed state.
-In fermionic superfluids under one-body loss, it is found that the loss can enhance the population due to the phase locking between the paring gap $\Delta$ and the anomalous field $\nu_{\boldsymbol{k}}$.
-This exotic phenomenon is detectable in the current experiments of quasi one-dimensional ultracold Fermi gases.
-Our work has opened the door to the NHH formalism applicable to general open systems.
-In addition, our findings call for revision of many existing works of the NHH for dissipative fermionic systems.
+The mechanism to make the pairing gap into an effective particle source or sink using the state-selective loss should find interesting applications in the future quantum technology of, e.g., atomtronic circuits of fermionic superfluids~\cite{PhysRevLett.128.150401}.